 This gift book, made by the producers of “Modern Drummer” magazine, is available in both Kindle, hardcover and paperback and contains a wealth of history and information for the person who eats, breathes and lives drums or just music as a whole.

-This fun and informational book will carry the reader through the past century as clangers morphed into shoes, then low-boys and eventually the modern hi-hat; or follow the founding fathers of our genres as they created the landscape of our modern musical styles.
-From evolution of the instrument to the music it created, this book has it all.
+This fun and the informational book will carry the reader through the past century as clangers morphed into shoes, then low-boys and eventually the modern hi-hat; or follow the founding fathers of our genres as they created the landscape of our modern musical styles.
+From the evolution of the instrument to the music is created, this book has it all.